GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 10. **Documentation is part of completion.** Public Doxygen follows the exact repository preferences, and implementation logic uses focused `//!` comments where reasoning is not self-evident.
+11. **Root configuration visibly composes reusable domains.** A root Driver function stages each nested configuration domain through the same narrow helper reused by that domain's public grouped API.
+It does not delegate its entire authority to a private root-shadow helper, call grouped public setters as separately committed transactions, or write hardware before all fallible root staging succeeds.

 ## Dependency Direction